 The lexeme $ni\sqrt{prath}$ occurs only here in the RV and, at least according to Mon.-Wms., in all of Sanskrit.
 This isolation makes it all the more difficult to figure out what is going on in pāda d, since the reference of the almost equally isolated dhamáni- is unclear.
 (But see below.)
 Note the placement of the preverb ni after the verb paprathan at the end of the verse, an almost mirror image of the opening of the vs. ni párvatah.
-This vs.-final paprathan ní is also echoed by the end of the 1st hemistich in the next vs. asphuran ní.
+This vs.-final paprathan ni is also echoed by the end of the 1st hemistich in the next vs. asphuran nih.
 Both verbs precede their preverbs, but despite having apparently identical endings, -an, the first is a real 3rd pl. -an, where asphuran represents 3rd sg. asphurat in sandhi.
+On paprathan and related forms, see comm. ad VII.86.1.
+Although it might be possible to interpr. it as subjunctive here, a preterital reading works better, esp. given aug. aprathista in the previous vs., 7c.